|Title||Vintage 19th c. marbled paper, Fantasy pattern |

 It is because of the this pattern's use of thin size, which causes its lines and spots to remain unsmooth, that it could be misinterpreted and thought to be a marble made with oil-based inks which share similar spotting and irregular line work.

 The pattern is created, according to Miura, by starting with a Turkish base using a very thin size or pure water.
 A stylus would then be used to drawn the colors into the desired shapes.
 Generally, the shapes created in a Fantasy marble are less structured and formal than you would see in a regular marbled pattern.

-The primary colors for this example are pink, brown, and green.
+The primary color for this example is blue.

 |Paper Process/Medium||Surface application papers -- Marbled papers |

 |Prominent Pattern Type||Fantasy|